acmbo/acmbo.github.io/_posts/2025-03-26-cpp-classes-notes.md

 ## Notes in C++ classes

 Switching from C# to C++ means get used to some indiviualities of the language.
 Class generation in C++ seems harder, because you have to implement more operations by yourself, which are not necessary in C#.
+Below are some keywords and hints to consider if you are switching from C# to C++.

 ### 'Delete' keyword